PsychoPunkSage/Sec_audit/Checksums/1-passwordstore-audit/audit-data/report.md

 # Disclaimer

-I makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
-A security audit by the team is not an endorsement of the underlying business or product.
+I make all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
+A security audit is not an endorsement of the underlying business or product.
 The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.

 # Risk Classification